 pgrac layers a complete cluster resident-process system on top of PostgreSQL's process model.
-The postmaster fork mechanism remains unchanged; the BackendType enum gains 14 new values appended to the existing set.
-At steady state, a 4-node primary cluster runs approximately 24 processes per node — 10 PG-native processes (several with targeted adjustments) plus 14 new pgrac cluster daemons.
+The postmaster fork mechanism remains unchanged; the BackendType enum gains 16 new values appended to the existing set.
+At steady state, a 4-node primary cluster runs approximately 26 processes per node — 10 PG-native processes (several with targeted adjustments) plus 16 new pgrac cluster daemons.

-Understanding the process tree is the first step in diagnosing cluster problems: the backend_type column in pg_stat_activity maps directly to the BackendType enum, and the names visible in ps aux output — postgres: lms 0, postgres: lmd, and so on — correspond one-to-one with the design documents.
+Understanding the process tree is the first step in diagnosing cluster problems: the backend_type column in pg_stat_activity maps directly to the BackendType enum, and the names visible in ps aux output — postgres: lms 0, postgres: lmd, postgres: cssd, and so on — correspond one-to-one with the design documents.
 This chapter builds a comprehensive mental model of the process tree: what each process is, why it exists as a separate process, the order in which processes start and shut down, and the mechanisms they use to communicate.
 Internal protocol details (GES message encoding, PCM state-machine transitions, RDMA QP management) are left to deep-dive pages; this chapter establishes only the structural vocabulary.

 postmaster is the root of the entire process tree.
 After shared memory and lock structures are initialized, it forks all child processes in four sequential Phases.
 Child processes communicate with each other via shared memory, signals, and the inter-node Interconnect — there is no direct parent–child dependency chain between processes (postmaster is a supervisor, not an intermediate router).